-The ones that got away are a small group of beautiful places in Europe with scenery that looks like it would take your breath away (I wouldn’t know) or a monumental historic draw that have lured me to them for years.
+The ones that got away are a small group of beautiful places in Europe with scenery that looks like it would take your breath away (I wouldn’t know) or a monumental historic draw that has lured me to them for years – without actually ever going.
 Here’s to hoping I’ll see these beautiful places in Europe soon, and here’s to you not repeating my mistake and missing out.

 Lake Como, Italy

-Ever since seeing this place on a television show based on that book called 1000 Place to See Before You Die, I have really, really wanted to go here.
-The hosts of the show arrived on Lake Como on a seaplane, and while I highly doubt that will be our arrival method, something about it really struck a chord with me.
-I have seen brief glimpses of Northern Italy’s lakes from trains, but never left the train to take in the Cypress trees and blue water with my own eyes.
+In addition to eating in Italy, seeing the natural beauty of the country is on everybody’s list.
+Well, ever since seeing Lake Como on a television show called 1000 Place to See Before You Die, I have been desperate to go here.
+The hosts of the show arrived on Lake Como on a seaplane, and while I highly doubt that will be my arrival method, something about it really struck a chord with me.
+I have seen brief glimpses of Northern Italy’s lakes from trains but never left the train to take in the Cypress trees and blue water with my own eyes.
 We threw out taking a day trip there when we were in Bologna a couple years ago, but in the end, took a pass.
-All you really need to know about Lake Como’s beauty is that one of the villages that surrounds it is Bellagio, the inspiration for the iconic Vegas casino.
+All you really need to know about Lake Como’s beauty is that one of the villages that surround it is Bellagio, the inspiration for the iconic Vegas casino.